xonsh/xonsh/docs/python_virtual_environments.rst

 Under the hood, vox uses Python 3's ``venv`` module to create Python 3 virtualenvs. [this is the default]

-If a Python 2 intrepreter is chosen, it will use the Python 2 interpreter's ``virtualenv`` module.
+If a Python 2 interpreter is chosen, it will use the Python 2 interpreter's ``virtualenv`` module.

 By default, environments are stored in ``~/.virtualenvs``, but you can override it by setting the ``$VIRTUALENV_HOME`` environment variable.